AllanDutra/redirect/README.md

 ## 🔗 Redirect

-Repository developed to practice knowledge in ASP .NET Core using C#, .NET 6, Clean Architecture, CQRS, Entity Framework Core, Dapper and Repository Standard.
+Repository developed to practice knowledge in ASP .NET Core using C#, .NET 6, Clean Architecture, CQRS, Entity Framework Core, Dapper and Repository Pattern.
 This project is a URL shortener and uses PostgreSQL as a database.

 ## 📫  Routes